Back

 And even today, neighbouring rights do not receive the attention they deserve.
 The level of protection they provide is still too low and there is a widespread lack of recognition of the role they play in providing access to culture.

-AEPO-ARTIS Policy
+Policy AEPO-ARTIST

 We believe that performers should be fairly remunerated for their work.
 Always.